UK's Playtech expands online trading with Ava Trade buy

-(Reuters) - Playtech Plc, founded by Israeli billionaire Teddy Sagi, said it had agreed to buy currency trading platform Ava Trade for $105 million to expand its online trading platform.
+July 1 (Reuters) - Playtech Plc, founded by Israeli billionaire Teddy Sagi, said it had agreed to buy online derivatives broker Ava Trade for $105 million to expand its online trading platform.

-Millions in losses from the sudden removal of a long-held ceiling on the Swiss franc in January have spurred on a merger and acquisition boom that many major players in the market in online currency trading had long predicted.

 Playtech, which provides software used in sports betting and online casino games, is aiming to carve a niche in currency trading using its technology, as the gambling industry comes under pressure from higher taxes and tougher regulation.

-The company said on Wednesday the acquisition was undertaken through its subsidiary, TradeFX, which it acquired in April.
+Playtech said on Wednesday the acquisition was undertaken through its subsidiary, TradeFX, which it acquired in early April.

 TradeFX is a trading platform and payment services provider, while Ava Trade is a contract-for-difference (CFD) broker.